FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/get_executable.md

 - BUILD_GM，off by default, national cryptography compilation flag.
 To enable it, use `cmake -DBUILD_GM=on ..`
 - TESTS, off by default, unit test compilation flag.
 To enable it, use `cmake -DTESTS=on ..`
-- DEMO，off by default, test program compilation switch.
+- DEMO, off by default, test program compilation switch.
 To open it through `cmake -DDEMO=on ..`.
+- TOOL, off by default, tools program compilation switch.
+To open it through`cmake -DTOOL=on ..`.

 - BUILD_STATIC，off by default, static compilation switch, only supports Ubuntu.
 To open it through `cmake -DBUILD_STATIC=on ..`.
 - Generate source documentation.